 For those unfamiliar, Telltale Games is an independent digital publisher that specializes in interactive stories.
 Calling these products “video games”, however, is a bit misleading.
 Each of Telltale’s franchises sell their chapters as “Seasons” which are each divided into five “Episodes” released a few weeks apart.
 I usually describe a Telltale game as an “interactive television series” instead of a game.
 The finale episode of Telltale’s second season of TWD, titled: “No Going Back”, was released only a few weeks ago, and it made me weep like a preteen (GIRL) at a Justin Bieber concert… only in a sad way.
 A sadder way.
 I was sad.
 It’s sad.

 Although the ratings for every iteration and deviation of Kirkman’s universe are high, Telltale’s take on The Walking Dead seems to receive the highest praise.
 After several recommendations, I purchased the game, and fell in love with it.
 It’s a flawless narrative experience that I recommend to anyone and everyone.

-Having spent two seasons in the television series, and two in the Telltale series, I feel that I’m qualified to compare the two.
+Having spent Eight seasons in the television series, and two in the Telltale series, I feel that I’m qualified to compare the two.
 So here are three things AMC would have to learn from Telltale in order to convince me to rejoin the horde.